 For the 2019-20 Academic Year

 Partial Release of Suspension: Due to the anticipation of limited funding, and factoring in the earlier availability of the FAFSA (refer to the How to Apply section that appears above for further details), earlier this year ISAC suspended the announcement of 2019-20 MAP grants to all students whose initial 2019-20 FAFSA is received by the federal processor on or after April 29, 2019.
-Due to additional MAP funding that was included in the fiscal year 2020 state budget, ISAC has released the suspense status for eligible applicants whose initial FAFSA was received by the federal processor from April 29, 2019 up to (and including) May 26, 2019.
+Due to additional MAP funding that was included in the fiscal year 2020 state budget and based on ongoing analysis, ISAC has twice released awards in suspense status: first, for eligible applicants whose initial FAFSA was received by the federal processor from April 29, 2019 up to (and including) May 26, 2019; and then, for eligible applicants whose initial FAFSA was received by the federal processor from May 27, 2019 up to (and including) June 26, 2019.
 Impacted applicants will receive notification of their MAP grant amounts from their college.

 Should additional 2019-20 funding become available and only if you are eligible will an estimated MAP grant appear on a financial aid award letter from the Illinois MAP-approved college listed on your FAFSA.
 The award letter from your college will be your only notification as to whether you will be receiving a MAP grant for 2019-20.